 Old Baldy Mountain: Not far from Victoria, this 2.4 km back trail is located near Cowichan Valley Regional.
 The swing on top of the mountain and the views of Shawnigan Lake make this hike a must-do!

 Wild Pacific Trail: Near Ucluelet, the 2.6 km Wild Pacific trail provides a glimpse of the wild and rugged West Coast of Vancouver Island.
 Look at the waves crashing on the rocks, the islands in the distance, and the wind-blown Douglas fir trees.

-Cox Bay Lookout: This short 1.5 hour hike brought us to our absolute favourite viewpoint on all of Vancouver Island, with expansive views of Cox Bay, the surrounding mountains, and the islands in the distance.
+Cox Bay Lookout: This short 1.5-hour hike brought us to our absolute favorite viewpoint on all of Vancouver Island, with expansive views of Cox Bay, the surrounding mountains, and the islands in the distance.

 Mount Tzouhalem: A 6 km hike will bring you to the cross on Mount Tzouhalem that offers a breathtaking view of the Cowichan Valley.
 It is a truly rewarding hike (steep at first) that starts near Cowichan Bay.

 Coast trail: This 13 km thru-hike winds through the rainforest right next to the coastline in East Sooke Regional Park.
 Along the trail, you will find rocky bays, hidden beaches, tide pools, and spectacular views of the Strait of Juan the Fuca and the Olympic Mountains in the distance.